ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

      - VirusTotal
      - Available for Address, File, Host, and URL Indicators only

-API requests to enrich an Indicator will use the API key your System Administrator entered when enabling and configuring the specified enrichment service to retrieve data from the enrichment service.
+API requests to enrich an Indicator will use the API key your System Administrator entered when they enabled and configured the specified enrichment service.

 .. attention::